10 mistakes you're making with your fridge

 We tested the best-selling plastic and glass food storage containers on the market to find the best of the lot.
 We dropped them onto a linoleum floor, froze them, microwaved them, stained them, pried them apart, stacked them back together, and lots more.

-Best glass container: Glasslock Assorted Container Set didn't leak water when we sloshed them around, and didn't burst open or shatter when we dropped them from a countertop.
-When we froze them, expanding food didn't break through the seal.
-And after reheating with them, neither the tempered glass nor the plastic lids imparted off flavors into our food.
-The lids and glass resist stains, and the set is also marked dishwasher-, microwave-, and oven-safe.
+Best glass container: Pyrex's Ultimate 10-Piece Glass Storage Set is fully plastic-free—the containers are topped with glass lids trimmed with white silicone.
+Food won't leak, and the glass won't shatter.
+While the silicone on the lid will stain, it will come clean after a run in the dishwasher.
+There’s a vent for microwave reheats and, as long as the contents are defrosted, it’s also preheated oven safe.

-Best plastic container: Rubbermaid’s Easy Find Lids container won’t spring a leak unless you shake the container violently, and drops aren’t a problem unless the container happens to fall on its side or a corner.
+Best plastic container: Rubbermaid’s Easy Find Lids containers won’t spring a leak unless you shake them violently, and drops aren’t a problem unless the container happens to fall on its side or a corner.
 No plastic container is oven-safe, but the set is marked dishwasher- and microwave-safe, and carries a lifetime warranty.
 You should avoid freezing this set, as expanding food may pop the lid.

 See our top storage picks (and what to skip).